rednafi/rednafi.com/content/about.md

 I enjoy working on system architecture, networking, data analysis, and API design.
-In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves to rant about our increasingly techno-maximalist dystopian world.
+In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves to rant about our increasingly techno-maximalist world.

 ## Work